Email Templates

 })

-}mutate_template finds the template by identifier and runs your closure against it, letting you change the default_content (the most common case) or other fields.
+}mutate_template finds the template by identifier and runs your closure against it, letting you change any field - default_content (the most common case), default_subject, or default_enabled.
 If no template with that identifier exists, the closure is silently skipped.

 The core templates available for mutation, as of this writing, are:

 account_created- sent when a new user account is created.
 Variables:user,reset_link.password_reset- sent when a user requests a password reset.
 Variables:user,reset_link.connection_test- sent by the admin SMTP test feature.
-No variables (other than the implicitsettings).
+No variables (other than the implicitsettings).added_to_server- sent when a user is added as a subuser to a server.
+Variables:user,server_link.removed_from_server- sent when a user is removed as a subuser from a server.
+Variables:user.server_installed- sent when a server finishes installing.
+Variables:user,server_link.
+Disabled by default.server_restored- sent when a server backup is restored.
+Variables:user,server_link.
+Disabled by default.

 Don't extend available_variables on a core template